Truck stop: United Kingdom

 In the United Kingdom, the term "truck stop" is not in common use and the equivalent stops are motorway services.
 There are relatively few areas on motorways just for trucks to stop at.
 Most designated rest areas are used by every sort of motor vehicle.

-On A roads (major routes which are made to a lower standard compared to motorways), a truck stop may have no refuelling facilities but simply offer a place for tired drivers to rest and/or get food and drink in a transport cafe.
+On A roads (major routes which are made to a lower standard compared to motorways), a truck stop may have no refueling facilities but simply offer a place for tired drivers to rest and/or get food and drink in a transport cafe.
 They may not be signposted well, if at all.

 Notable truck stop locations in the UK include: